 The Rights Respecting School Award recognises schools that put the Convention on the Rights of the child at the centre of their school ethos and planning.

-Timberley Academy received the Recognition of Commitment in February 2017 and we are now working towards achieving Level One of the award.
+Timberley Academy received the Bronze: Recognition of Commitment in February 2017 and we are now working towards achieving Silver accreditation soon!